Geotag Photos Using a GPX Track Log

 Photo Location Method

-Reviewing on the Map
+Reviewing and Correcting Locations on the Map

 HoudahGeo map view showing geotagged photo pin locations